kormax/apple-enhanced-contactless-polling/README.md

 ## TCI

-TCI, also referred to as Terminal Capabilities Identifier, is an arbitrary three-byte-long value that establishes reader relation to a particular pass type (Home key, Car key, Transit) or system feature (Ignore, GymKit, AirDrop, NameDrop).
+Terminal Capabilities Identifier (TCI), is an arbitrary three-byte-long value that establishes reader relation to a particular pass type (Home key, Car key, Transit) or system feature (Ignore, GymKit, AirDrop, NameDrop).

 The following restrictions apply to the use of TCI:
 - Some TCIs are bound to a reader with particular type and subtype (which requires V2), while others trigger for all types (support V1).
 It is not known if this behavior is a bug or was intentional;